-Make sure your residential rental property is producing enough cash flow that you have enough left over after paying the expense of hiring a property manager.
+Try to have your residential rental property produce enough cash flow so that you have enough left over after paying the expense of hiring a property manager.

 Residential rental income can be a source of substantial income for real estate investors.
-According to Global Property Guide, you can earn a gross rental return of over 4.5% for apartments in Montreal, and it can go as high as 6% for apartments as small as 60 square feet.
+According to the Global Property Guide, you can earn a gross rental return of around 3%-5% in Canada.

 Commercial rental income is an uncommon method for individual investors to generate income through real estate investing in Canada.
 Commercial properties can include anything from office buildings to shopping malls and everything in between.

 Commercial real estate properties allow businesses to operate on the property to generate income.
-Owners of the property can earn significant income through the rent from their tenants.
+Property owners can earn significant income through the rent from their tenants.

-Between the exorbitant upfront capital needed to purchase commercial rental property and the complexities of managing it, many people might not prefer directly purchasing commercial property.
+Between the exorbitant upfront capital needed to purchase commercial rental property and the complexities of managing it, most people won’t have the means to purchase commercial property directly.

 A more realistic way to capitalize on commercial real estate income is through REITs or REIT ETFs.
-I’ll discuss both later so you can get a better idea.
+I’ll discuss both below so you can get a better idea.